hapham-econ/hapham-econ.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am currently a fifth-year PhD student at [Cornell Unviversity Department of Economics](https://economics.cornell.edu/graduate).
-My research interest is environmental & energy economics and empirical industrial organization.
+Hi, I am currently a fifth-year PhD candidate at [Cornell Unviversity Department of Economics](https://economics.cornell.edu/graduate).
+My research interest includes environmental and energy economics, urban and transportation economics and development economics.
+I am particularly interested in studying how policies affect environmental and urban challenges in Southeast Asia.